wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 This section begins the calculation loop at the starting transect.

 First, it slices through the elevation DataFrame to select the cross-section components required to complete the elevation change rate calculations:
-1. The survey stations of the first (earliest) elevation dataset,
+1. The survey stations of the first elevation dataset (time 1),
 2. the elevations of the first dataset,
-3. the survey stations of a second (later) elevation dataset, and
+3. the survey stations of a second elevation dataset (time 2), and
 4. the elevations of the second dataset.

 With the requisite data selected, a message displays which transect data pair the mean elevation change rate will be calculated for by identifying the transect ID and elevation data years.